ArtHitParade

 The bright colors that cover the entire surface of the canvas were not spontaneous at all.
 They are made of mixed layers varying from impasto to flowing paint.
 The visionary artist knows in advance which result he desires and has no doubt that he will succeed.
 Once finished he considers that what he achieved is impossible to repeat.
 And he starts again with another canvas.

 All these Untitled paintings are different because they are based on other contemplations.
-Sometimes a figure or a tree arises beyond abstraction by a careful observation.
+Sometimes a naked flesh, a tree or the sea arises beyond abstraction by a careful observation.
 Pollock also was upset when his art was considered abstract.

 Abstract Art - 2nd page